leftfield-geospatial/leftfield.online/site/index.rst

         :fas:`book-open` **Portfolio**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        A brief showcase of recent projects.
+        A showcase of recent and ongoing projects.

     .. grid-item-card::
         :link: profile